albinger/TeensySynth/Docs/Notes.md

-# Andrew's mode to TeensySynth
+# Andrew's mod to TeensySynth

 ## Changes from the original version: